Veer0704/JS/README.md

 # JS
-A Code repo for javascript
+A Code repo for javascript basics